braze-inc/braze-docs/_docs/_hidden/private_betas/shopify_subscription_states.md

 - Country

 {% alert note %}
 Braze will only update supported Shopify custom attributes and Braze standard attributes if there is a difference in data from the existing user profile.
-For example, if the inbound Shopify data contains a first name of Bob and Bob already exists as a first name on the Braze user profile, Braze will not trigger an update, and the customer will not be charged a data point.
+For example, if the inbound Shopify data contains a first name of Bob and Bob already exists as a first name on the Braze user profile, Braze will not trigger an update, and you will not be charged a data point.
 {% endalert %}

 ## Shopify user syncing